calemcnulty-gai/ritalin/README.md

-# 🎮 Ritalin for Cursor
+# 🎮 Ritalin for Cursor (Alpha)

 > Keep your focus sharp while AI generates code by playing mini-games instead of context-switching

+⚠️ **Alpha Release**: This extension is in early development.
+Expect bugs and incomplete features!

 ## Overview